xyzshantaram/leo/README.md

 6) `back` takes you one page back.

-7) View a short listing of these commands anytime by typing `help`.
+7) Type `help` at any time to view a listing of these and other useful commands.

 8) Type ```exit``` or ```quit``` to exit leo.